junxit/us-congress-bills-110/metadata.md

 - 2007-06-20 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-06-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 351 - 73 (Roll no. 515). (text: CR 6/18/2007 H6625)
 - 2007-06-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 351 - 73 (Roll no. 515).(text: CR 6/18/2007 H6625)
+- 2007-06-21 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.